 Something I like to do is to use a medicine Container or any container that works for you really and put the arrowheads in it.
 This way they are not floating everywhere and it looks more organized.
 I wrapped some camo around it just to give it the look I wanted.

 Make sure to go early to the airport to have more time to check in all of your equipment.
 This is important to do when it’s your first time traveling with the equipment and your case.
 Find the counter where to check in the special luggage and get all of your luggage approved by size and weight.
 After you have done it a few times you will know what to do and what it will cost etc.

 Dont be surprised

-Sometimes your checked in luggage may not come at the luggage carousel.
+Sometimes your checked-in luggage may not come to the luggage carousel.
 Sometimes it will be brought to you by a gate agent.
 When I checked in my archery equipment in Norway it was checked in as special luggage and you would have to pick it up at the special luggage room at the airport.
 It can be similar for several other European countries so look out for that.